Why Cute Ceramic Egg Holders Are a Waste of Money

 The best way to store eggs is to keep them in their carton, according to the American Egg Board.
 There are three very good reasons, too.

 1. The cartons guard against breakage.

-It's very hard to knock an egg out of a closed carton and onto the floor.
-And even if you knock the entire carton off a shelf in the fridge, the eggs will probably survive the fall.
+It’s very hard to knock an egg out of a closed carton and onto the floor.
+And even if you knock the entire carton off a shelf in the fridge, the eggs will most likely survive the fall.
 The same cannot be said about those little holders.

 2. The cartons keep the eggs fresh.

 The cartons also prevent eggs from absorbing strong odors and flavors of other foods in your fridge.
 (Trust us: No one wants a pizza-flavored scrambled egg.)
 The cartons also help prevent the loss of carbon dioxide and moisture, both of which are key for better egg quality.
 Plus, the carton has that whole “best before” date stamp that ceramic holders do not.

 3. The cartons keep eggs in the right position.